 The app uses GPS to track your location, and you must have GPS enabled on your device before you start it.
 (NB – using GPS will use the charge in your device’s battery more quickly, so you may wish to disable it again afterwards, in case other apps use it without your knowledge).

 When you open the app, you need to have either a wi-fi or mobile data connection, so that the app can download information about your route from its parent website.
 The information will then be downloaded and retained, so you do not need to do this at the station where you join the train.
 If you wish to use your own wi-fi to save your mobile data allowance, or because there is a poor mobile signal at your station, then you can start the app and choose your route at home before you leave.
 You can leave the app running: it will stay invisible in the background for up to an hour until you get close to the first location.

 Unlike most Android apps, which remain running indefinitely until the system needs to re-use the memory they use, AboutMyJourney will automatically close itself one hour after the last location that it has found, in order to stop the use of GPS and conserve battery power.
-Alternatively, you can stop completely it at any time using the red STOP button.
+Alternatively, you can stop it completely at any time using the red STOP button.

 GPS needs to receive signals from at least four different satellites (and preferably more) to operate.
-Whilst it has worked successfully in all types of train in which I have tried it, it is possible that some trains may screen out the GPS signal.
+Whilst it has worked successfully in almost all types of train in which I have tried it, it is possible that some trains may screen out the GPS signal.
 It can also be affected by things like deep cuttings and station canopies.